ayberkt/sequents/README.md

 ## Building

 First make sure that you have `smlnj` installed.
-To compile, run
+To build, run
 ```
 ./script/build.sh
 ```